naught101/rules/source/quickstart.rst

 Unmark/Unassign Phase
 ~~~~~~~~~~~~~~~~~~~~~
+.. todo:
     * describe what happens during this phase
     * break down terms or concepts introduced by this phase
     * introduce zones affected by this phase

 Upkeep
 ~~~~~~
+.. todo:
     * describe what happens during this phase
     * break down terms or concepts introduced by this phase
     * introduce zones affected by this phase

 Draw
 ~~~~
+.. todo:
     * describe what happens during this phase
     * break down terms or concepts introduced by this phase
     * introduce zones affected by this phase

 Play
 ~~~~
+.. todo:
     * describe what happens during this phase
     * break down terms or concepts introduced by this phase
     * introduce zones affected by this phase

 Move/Attack
 ~~~~~~~~~~~
+.. todo:
     * describe what happens during this phase
     * break down terms or concepts introduced by this phase
     * introduce zones affected by this phase

 Entrance
 ~~~~~~~~
+.. todo:
     * describe what happens during this phase
     * break down terms or concepts introduced by this phase
     * introduce zones affected by this phase

 Discard
 ~~~~~~~
+.. todo:
     * describe what happens during this phase
     * break down terms or concepts introduced by this phase
     * introduce zones affected by this phase